kmcelwee/fsi-web-scraping-seminar/seminar-2/introduction-to-pandas.md

 # Introduction to Pandas 🐼

-If you need to perform any kind of calculation on tabular data, use [Pandas](https://pandas.pydata.org/).
+If you need to perform any kind of calculation with tabular data, use [Pandas](https://pandas.pydata.org/).
 Pandas is a library that helps programmers query, perform calculations on, and clean CSVs.
 If you get nothing else from these seminars, learning Pandas is probably the most useful investment of your time.
 Regardless of what you end up doing, you're